Looking for tips on what to do in Bend Oregon?

 The vibe in Bend reminded me of the relaxed life and happy feeling of Raleigh, NC and Burleigh Heads in Australia.
 The two places I most enjoy living in the world.

-There’s a reason why Bend is growing in popularity for those seeking outdoor fun all year round and those who are migrating there for a better pace of life.
+There’s a reason why Bend, Oregon is growing in popularity for those seeking outdoor fun all year round and those who are migrating there for a better pace of life.
+Put this place on your Pacific Northwest road trip.

 When you visit Bend, you will be entertained with its surrounding peaks, most notable Mt Bachelor.
 They were still snow capped when we visited and unfortunately, we arrived right when the weather dipped into cold for the week.